TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/FileStructure/Index.rst

 The PHP class follows the Class information block.
 PHP code must be formatted as described in chapter "PHP syntax formatting".

 The class name is expected to follow some conventions.
-The namespace and path parts are all lowercase and separated by underscores (":code:`_`").
-At the end comes the "true" class name which must be written in upper camel case.
+It must be identical to the file name and must be written in upper camel case.

-Taking again the example of file :code:`class.t3lib_cache_backend_abstractbackend.php`, the PHP class declaration will look like::
+Taking again the example of file :code:`typo3/sysext/core/Classes/Cache/Backend/AbstractBackend.php`, the PHP class declaration will look like::

-   class t3lib_cache_backend_AbstractBackend {
+   class AbstractBackend implements \TYPO3\CMS\Core\Cache\Backend\BackendInterface {
            …
    }